MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ### SECURITY and SERVER/DATA COMPLIANCE

 #### Is the synced data encrypted?
-Can anyone at Microsoft look at it?

-The data is encrypted in transport using TLS 1.2 or greater, and at additionally at rest in Microsoft's service using AES256.
-Nobody at Microsoft can decrypt the data; only clients can.
+The data is encrypted in transport using TLS 1.2 or greater, and additionally at rest in Microsoft's service using AES256.

 #### Where is Microsoft Edge sync data stored?

 Synced data for Azure AD accounts is stored in secure servers according to the tenant ID.
 For example, the data for a tenant that is registered in the United States is stored in servers geo-located for that region and uses the same storage solution as Office applications.
-While the synced data for Azure AD accounts is encrypted before leaving a user's device, it is further encrypted when stored in the cloud.

 #### Does the data ever leave Microsoft's cloud, aside from syncing to Microsoft Edge?